 That isn’t to say that you need to reduce your racing activity to preserve your boots.
 You just need to be aware of what the wear rate will be compared to more casual usage.

-As adults, you should expect a pair of boots to last for a minimum of two full race seasons if you’re a competitive racer.
-In short, that’s two years of intensive usage and heavy wear.
-And if you’re a more occasional participant, you can stretch that to four or five years; perhaps even longer.
+As an adult, you should expect a pair of boots to last for a minimum of two full race seasons if you’re a competitive racer.
+That’s two years of intensive usage and heavy wear.
+And if you’re a more occasional participant, you can stretch that to four or five years, perhaps even longer.

 However, there are still brand differences that you’ll pick up on if you try out boots from different manufacturers.
-For example, Alpinestars is an affordable brand that a lot of new kart racers pick up due to the attractive price and cool design.
-A lot of competitive kart racers have expressed the lack of longevity in most boots from Alpinestars; pairs lasting only one race season.
+For example, Alpinestars is an affordable brand that a lot of new kart racers pick up due to the attractive price and cool designs.
+A lot of competitive kart racers have expressed the lack of longevity in some boots from Alpinestars, with some pairs lasting only one race season.

 That isn’t to say that the brand is poorly-made, but compared to others such as OMP or Sparco, they aren’t designed to last as long.
 Be aware of this and do your research before buying boots to best suit both your budget and length of time spent racing.

 The last thing to look out for when it comes to wear and tear on your boots are the parts that’ll start to give way first.
 As with normal shoes, there are certain parts that’ll start breaking down before others, and it’s important to remember this as a big influential part of how long boots will last.